 Reliability, from a systems engineering perspective, is the ability of an electric system to perform its functions under normal and extreme circumstances.
-In the United States, customers expect to have power at all times.
-But every utility experiences some power outages as a result of severe weather or natural disasters, interference from wildlife or overgrown vegetation, equipment failures, or even a car crashing into a utility pole.
-Realistically, a utility can make power available between 99.9 and 99.999 percent of the time.
+In the United States, a typical customer expects to have power at all times.
+In reality, every utility experiences some power outages-not only due to severe weather and major events, but also due to wildlife, vegetation, equipment failures, or even a car crashing into a utility pole.
+Realistically, a utility is able to make power available between 99.9 and 99.999 percent of the time.

 There are many ways that electric utilities measure their reliability.
-Two of the most common:

-- System Average Interruptible Duration Index (SAIDI) measures the average length of time, in minutes, that each utility customer was without power during a year - System Average Interruptible Frequency Index (SAIFI) - measures the average number of outages that each customer experiences during a year
+One of the most common is the System Average Interruptible Duration Index (SAIDI), which measures the average length of time, in minutes, that each customer of a utility was without power during a year.

-Recent data show that public power utilities demonstrate higher reliability than the national average by any standard - frequency or length of outages, with or without major event disruptions (MED).
+Recent data show that public power utilities demonstrate higher reliability than the national average.